dtedesco1/dted.github.io/now.md

   const ctx = canvas.getContext('2d');
   canvas.width = window.innerWidth;
   canvas.height = 100;
-  // canvas.style.position = "fixed"; // This will make it stick to the footer of the window canvas.style.position = "absolute"; // This will make it stick to the footer of the page canvas.style.bottom = "0";
+  canvas.style.position = "fixed"; // This will make it stick to the footer of the window canvas.style.bottom = "0";
   canvas.style.left = "0";
   // Update the width of the canvas whenever the window is resized